 Whether you’re extending your South Africa travels, or looking for more options to explore on the Garden Route, I’ve got you covered.
 Get more insider’s tips here:

 That wraps up this guide on what to do at Storms River Mouth.
-Have you visited Storms River Mouth yet?
+Have you visited Storms River yet?
 And, what tips do you have for fellow travelers spending a day here?
 Let us know in the comments below.